Rights of Employees

 As with any form of religious discrimination, to be entitled to a reasonable accommodation your belief has to be sincerely held.
 In essence, that means you have to honestly and sincerely follow the religious practice.Examples of Reasonable Accommodations for Religious Beliefs

 Similarly, your employer may be required to permit you to take time off for prayer during the work day.
 For instance, this could apply to an employee who needs a short break to pray during the work day or who needs to adjust his work schedule so he can attend a prayer service at a temple, mosque, church, or other house of worship.Modifications to Dress and Grooming Requirements

 In addition, an employer might be required to adjust or waive certain dress or attire requirements to accommodate your beliefs.
 This can include permitting you to wear certain garments or clothing required by your religion, or allowing you not to wear clothing that is forbidden by your religious beliefs.

 For example, your employer might have to allow you to wear a yarmulke, headscarf, or turban if your religion requires it, even if the employer prohibits employees from wearing hats or otherwise covering their heads.
 Likewise, it might have to modify a policy regarding hair or grooming if your religious beliefs limit how you can cut or style your hair or shave your beard.Contact Us Today

-The New Jersey religious accommodation attorneys at Rabner Baumgart Ben-Asher & Nirenberg, P.C. can help if you have been denied a reasonable accommodation for your sincerely held religious beliefs, or experienced another form of religious discrimination in New Jersey or New York.
+The New Jersey religious accommodation attorneys at Rabner Baumgart Ben-Asher & Nirenberg, P.C. can help if you have been denied a reasonable accommodation for your sincerely held religious beliefs, or if you experienced another form of religious discrimination at work.
 We welcome you to contact us online or call us at (973) 744-4000.Related Articles on Our Blog

 For more information, please read the following articles on our New Jersey Employment Lawyer Blog: